dipto4/dipto4.github.io/index.md

 ## About me

 I am a computational astrophysicist purusing my Ph.D. in Physics at Carnegie Mellon University.
-I graduated *summa cum laude* with a  Bachelor of Science in Physics along with minors in Economics and Computer Science from Allegheny College in 2019.
+I graduated *summa cum laude* with a  Bachelor of Science in physics along with minors in economics and computer science from Allegheny College in 2019.

-My work lies at the intersection of numerical method development and gravitational dynamics.
-I have been involved in the development of fast force calculation techniques to speed up simulations of large stellar systems to study the mergers of massive black hole binaries.
-In particular, my collaborators and I have developed a collisional $N$-body code called *Taichi* which uses a finely tuned and optimized fast multipole method based force solver.
+My work lies at the intersection of numerical methods development and gravitational dynamics.
+I have been involved in the development of fast force calculation techniques to speed up simulations of large stellar and galactic systems to study the mergers of massive black hole binaries.
+In particular, my collaborators and I have developed a collisional *N*-body code called *Taichi* which uses a finely tuned and optimized fast multipole method (FMM) based force solver.
 I have also been actively involved in the development and implementation of various novel integration and timestep methods that help preserve the symplectic and time symmetric properties of the Hamiltonian.
-I have also worked in a variety of projects at various scales - solar system dynamics, stellar dynamics in young massive clusters, and combining hydrodynamics with gravitational dyanmics for clusters.
-I am also interested in pursuing topics in cosmology and intermediate mass black hole formation.
+My background is quite diverse having worked in a variety of projects at various scales - solar system dynamics, stellar dynamics in young massive clusters, and combining hydrodynamics with gravitational dyanmics for clusters.

 I am proficient in Fortran (77,90), C/C++, and Python.
 While *Taichi* is parallelized using openMP, I have previously worked with CUDA and MPI.

-On the computer science side of things, I am interested in High Performance Computing, GPU computing, and machine learning.
-On the machine learning side of things, I have worked with Generative Adversarial Networks to simulate galaxy images for future galaxy surveys and symbolic regression to implement new force softening techniques in cosmological simulations.
+On the computer science side of things, I am interested in high performance computing (HPC), GPU computing, and machine learning (ML).
+I have worked with Generative Adversarial Networks (GANs) to simulate galaxy images for future galaxy surveys and symbolic regression to implement new force softening techniques in cosmological simulations.

 **You can find my current CV** [here](/docs/CV_github.pdf).